Carefree in God

 Our society is under pressure, Christians too, sometimes even more, but God creates space, bears our burden and cares for us.
 Are we convinced?
 Do we live our lives with deep trust in God?

-Let us conclude with David's description of our heavenly Creator and Lord in Psalm 23 (David was also often in danger and under great pressure from all sides):
+Let us conclude with David's description of our heavenly Creator and Lord in the Psalm 23 (David too was often in danger and under heavy pressure from all sides):

-“The Lord is my shepherd, I shall not want.
-He lays me down on green meadows, he leads me to still waters.
-He refreshes my soul.
-He leads me in paths of righteousness for his name's sake.
-Even if I wander in the valley of the shadow of death, I fear no harm, for you are with me; your rod and your staff {they} comfort me.
-You prepare a table before me before my enemies; you have anointed my head with oil, my cup overflows.
-Only kindness and grace will follow me all the days of my life; and I will return to the house of the Lord for life” (Psalm 23).
+“The Lord is my shepherd; I shall not want.
+He makes me lie down in green pastures; he leads me beside still waters.
+He restores my soul.
+He leads me in paths of righteousness for his name’s sake.
+Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.
+You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
+Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the Lord forever.”
+(Psalm 23).

 by Daniel Bösch